rpearce/ramda.guide/src/book/intro.md

 ## Book Status

-_Updated: 2021-02-05_
+_Updated: 2021-03-18_

 As you can see from the navigation links, this is a work in progress.
-I will post updates to the [RSS](https://ramda.guide/rss.xml) and [atom](https://ramda.guide/atom.xml) feeds as new groups of content are available, you can subscribe for email updates on [the website](https://ramda.guide), or you can check the [News page](../news/index.html).
+I will post updates to the [feed](https://ramda.guide/feed.atom) as new groups of content are available, you can subscribe for email updates on [the website](https://ramda.guide), or you can check the [News page](../news/index.html).